 - At check-out use at least one Membership Rewards point for your purchase (and that’s exactly what I’d do — I recommend redeeming exactly one point)

-For example, I added a $200 third party gift card to my cart.
-Since I have an Amex card earning Membership Rewards points linked to my account, I was asked to select how many points I wanted to redeem.
+I wasn’t targeted for this one, but to give an example of how I’ve used similar offers in the past, I added a $200 third party gift card to my cart.
+Since I had an Amex card earning Membership Rewards points linked to my account, I was asked to select how many points I wanted to redeem.
 I selected the equivalent of $0.01 worth of points, which is one Membership Rewards point.

-As you’ll see, the discount is reflected on the purchase page, and I was asked to pay $159.99 for a $200 purchase.
+As you’ll see, the discount was reflected on the purchase page, and I was asked to pay $159.99 for a $200 purchase (this was for a 20% off promotion).

 Make sure you don’t actually pay for your entire purchase with points, or else you’ll be getting a really bad deal.

-In addition to being able to buy just about anything on Amazon, third party gift cards seem to be triggering the discount as well, so you can buy cards from popular companies like Uber, Southwest Airlines, Airbnb, Whole Foods, DoorDash, Starbucks, and more.
-If you’d spend money with these companies anyway, you might as well score $50 off.
+However, if you’re looking to buy a gift card, it would appear that third party gift card purchases are qualifying for discounts as well.
+You can buy gift cards from popular companies like Uber, Southwest Airlines, Airbnb, Whole Foods, DoorDash, Starbucks, and more.
+If you’d spend money with these companies anyway, you might as well save.
 Just make sure you see the discount reflected when you finalize the purchase.

 In the event you’re able to activate the offer but then have issues at check-out applying the promo, try to change the Amex card you’re using for the Pay With Points feature for this particular purchase, ideally to one that you haven’t used with this promo in the past.

-$50 off an Amazon purchase of $250+ is basically like free money, given that they sell just about everything.
+Saving 30-40% on an Amazon purchase is basically like free money, given that they sell just about everything.
 Hopefully many of you can take advantage of this offer.

 Is your Amazon account eligible for this offer, and do you plan on taking advantage of it?